Carlson Baker Arts

-Carlson Baker Arts is an American company that provides custom fabrication and engineering services to artists, architectural firms and commercial companies.
+Carlson Baker Arts was an American company that provided custom fabrication and engineering services to artists, architectural firms and commercial companies.
 Based in Sun Valley, California, the company is most known for its work for artists such as Ellsworth Kelly, Jeff Koons, Christian Moeller, Isamu Noguchi, and Claes Oldenburg / Coosje van Bruggen, among others.
 The firm was founded by Peter Carlson in 1971, and has been headed by Carlson and John Baker as partners since mid-2010.
 Fabricators like Carlson Baker assist in producing technically challenging, large-scale industrial, labor-intensive, or otherwise complex artworks beyond the capacities of artists and companies.
 Their technical services may range from 3D scanning and modeling to advanced machining, milling, and finishing to assembly, shipping, and installation.

 Art writers describe the company as one of the field's pioneering and leading fabricators; in 2007, when Artforum gathered a roundtable to discuss the history and growth of art fabrication, it included Carlson and his partner of the time, Ed Suman, as leaders who had "helped realize some of the most technologically ambitious artworks" of the time.
 Art historian Michelle Kuo described the company as embodying "a growing convergence of artisanal craft, the factory model of production, and the organizational services and informatics that bind these elements together."
 Specific projects that Carlson Baker has fabricated include: Koons's Balloon Dog series (1996–2010); public sculptures by Oldenburg and van Bruggen (Typewriter Eraser – Scale X, 1999), Moeller (Verdi, 2012), and Tony Tasset (Rainbow, 2012); and Kelly's "Panel" and "Totem" series.